ArtGateOne/dot2akaifire/README.md

 If the BPM key is lit yellow, it means the BPM is lower or higher than 60 - the key will blink.
 If the Speed Master is in the STOP position, the key will light up red.

 If you press and hold the ACCENT key and then click [SNAP, TAP, OVERVIEW, or SHIFT], the keys will reset the BPM (Rate1) for the corresponding Speed Master.

+1.1.85
+Button Stop and Plat - now control exec 710 & 711 on page 1